FRRouting/frr/doc/developer/topotests-jsontopo.rst

 """""""""""""

-Test topologies should always be bootstrapped from the example-test/test_example.py, because it contains important boilerplate code that can't be avoided, like:
+Test topologies should always be bootstrapped from the example_test/test_template_json.py, because it contains important boilerplate code that can't be avoided, like:

-imports: os, sys, pytest, topotest/topogen and mininet topology class
+imports: os, sys, pytest, and topotest/topogen.

 The global variable CWD (Current Working directory): which is most likely going to be used to reference the routers configuration file location